Birding Taiwan

 Day 2: Taipei

-Day 3: Dasyueshan
+Day 3: Hualien

-From Taipei, it is a 3-hour drive to Dasyueshan National Forest where we will be spending two nights at Dasyueshan Lodge located within the recreation area at 7,500 feet.
+From Hsinchu, it is a 1.5 hour drive to Dasyueshan National Forest where we will be spending two nights at Dasyueshan Lodge located within the recreation area at 7,500 feet.
 Dasyueshan is a mountain paradise with great wildlife viewing, birding, and many miles of great hiking trails.
 On our way, we will stop at a few wetland areas in the Hsinchu area to view shorebirds and waterfowl.
 Once we get within the Dasyueshan area, there will be great viewing of both the Mikado Pheasant and Swinhoe's Pheasant, as well as the Yellow Tit, Eurasian Jay, Taiwan Fulvetta, Eurasian Nutcracker, and White-eared Sibia.

-Day 4: Dasyueshan
+Day 8: Dasyueshan

 We will spend the day on the mountain ranging in elevations from 6,100 – 7,900 feet.
 You will have options to go birding, hiking and/or relaxing at the lodge and visitor center.
 There are nearly 20 endemic species at Dasyueshan, and this area is home to numerous mammals including the Formosa Rock Macaque (Taiwanese Rock Monkey), giant flying squirrels, barking deer, serow, and we will see these animals both during the daylight hours and during night-time exploring.
 Dasyueshan is a birding hot spot for Taiwan and also an important hiking area for locals.
 We will have a full day to see all the important bird species.

-Day 5: Guoxing and Huisun
+Day 9: Guoxing and Huisun

-Day 6: Huisun
+Day 10: Huisun

 A short 20-minute drive from the resort is the Huisun National Forest Park and it is your choice to spend the day hiking, birding, or relaxing at the hammock park in the forest gardens.
 We will spend a full day at the park.
 There are numerous butterfly species here and flocks of Taiwan Blue Magpie.
 Gray Treepies gather to feed and bath in the gardens.
 Huisun is one of our favorite places in Taiwan.
 This area is great for endemic species and birds in general including Taiwan Bamboo Partridge, Swinhoe's Pheasant, Taiwan Fulvetta, Chestnut-bellied Tit, and also Grey-chinned Minivets, Fulvettas and Laughing-thrushes.
 There are great walking trails and waterfalls here as well.

-Day 7: Qingjing Farm
+Day 11: Qingjing Farm

-Day 8: Qingjing Farm
+Day 12: Qingjing Farm

-A full day birding at the Ren'ai and Qingjing Farm area.
-This area we will see the Taiwan Rose Finch and the Taiwan Bullfinch, (both endemics), as well as many other high altitude birds.
+A full day birding in the Ren'ai, Qingjing, and Hehuanshan areas where we will see the Taiwan Rose Finch and the Taiwan Bullfinch, (both endemics), as well as many other high altitude birds like the Alpine Accentor.
+From Ren'ai it is an amazing drive up to Hehuanshan pass, which is the highest point on the Taiwan highway system at 10,750 feet.

 Day 13: Budai